New book available now.

 Tusiata Avia is an award-winning poet, writer and performer from Ōtautahi Christchurch.

-Her latest poetry collection is available now.
+Her latest poetry collection, Giving Birth to My Father, is available now.

 Tusiata Avia is a Samoan New Zealand poet, writer and performer.
 Raised by a Samoan dad and Pākehā mum, her roots are both coloniser and colonised.